 BioDot provides a number of reagent dispensing platforms that are designed for a combination of R&D and production activities.
 In both cases the same dispensing technology is used which allows for R&D validated processes to be efficiently transferred to the manufacturing environment.

-The ZX1020 is a flexible XZ motion/dispense system, with a pneumatic Z-axis and fully programmable motion and dispense parameters.
-The ZX1020 also has the capability for simultaneous dispensing or individual dispense of lines and dots.
-Using the ZX1020 platform, a maximum of 4 AirJet HR, 8 BioJet HR™, 8 FrontLine HR™, or 8 PolyDrop™ dispensers can be configured.
-The machine is also supplied with up to two 4 port degasses for the BioJet HR™ dispensers.
-Typical dispense speeds are up to 50 mm/sec.
+The ZX1010 is a flexible motion/dispense system, with a pneumatic Z-axis and a fully programmable X motion and dispense parameters.
+It has the capability for simultaneous dispensing or individual dispensing of lines and dots (BioJet only).
+A maximum of 4 AirJet HR, 8 BioJet HR™, 8 FrontLine HR™, or 8 PolyDrop™ dispensers can be configured.

 The XYZ series systems are powerful production tools for rapid test development and manufacturing.
 The XYZ3060 is a flexible XYZ motion/dispense system, with a motorized Z-axis and fully programmable X and Y motion and dispense parameters.
 The dispense area is 50 x 7 cm.
 This allows for one master card or sheet on the deck.
 The XYZ3060 also has the capability for simultaneous dispensing or individual dispense of lines and dots.
 Using the 3060 platform, a maximum of 4 AirJet HR, 8 BioJet HR, 8 FrontLine HR, or 8 PolyDrop dispensers can be configured.
 The machine is also supplied with up to two 4 port degasses for the BioJet HR™ dispensers.
 Typical dispense speeds are up to 50 mm/sec.